edwardcallow/corp.ecal-site-setup/readme.md

 3. Replace ‘your.user.name’ on line 28 with your first user’s username.
 4. Replace ‘your password’ on line 29 with your first user’s password.
 5. Run the installer with `sudo sh vpnsetup.sh`.
-6. Open ‘/etc/iptables.rules’ and add the following lines the the end:
+6. Open ‘/etc/iptables.rules’ and add the following lines to the end:

 	\# For IPsec/L2TP
 	iptables -I FORWARD 2 -i ppp+ -d 172.16.0.0/16 -j ACCEPT